jared-hughes/nuova/README.md

   ip = a
 ```

 This means that the value of `x` can only be read at the beginning of the loop.
-If you need to read it in two locations, the program has to also write the value to those two locations, see [Method 1 with several reads](#method-1-with-several-reads).
+If you need to read it in two locations, the program has to also write the value to those two locations, as demonstrated in the next section.

 ### Method 1 with several reads

-The fizzbuzz program linked here at `fizzbuzz.s` uses the method of writing the value to those multiple locations.
-For example, fizzbuzz needs to read the ones digit `d0` in two places: once for incrementing the counter, and once for printing out the counter.
+The fizzbuzz program included in this repository as `fizzbuzz.s` uses the method of writing the value to those multiple locations.
+For example, fizzbuzz needs to read `d0` (the ones digit) in two places: once for incrementing the counter, and once for printing out the counter.
 So it stores two copies of the value at different addresses `d0_a` and `d0_b`.

 When `d0`, it reads from `d0_a` and writes to `d0_a` and `d0_b`: